Poaching

-Poachers kill thousands of animals every year
+Poachers kill and capture thousands of animals every year

 Conservation Action Fund